 Doha can get darn hot during the summer months (it is a desert climate after all), with average highs of 43°C (90°F).
 It doesn’t rain either… it’s a hot, dry summer.

-You’d naturally be inclined to don as little clothing as possible, but two factors prevent this.
+With the heat, you’ll probably want to wear as little clothing as possible, but two things prevent this.

-The first is that Qatar is an Islamic country, so there are restrictions on what is deemed appropriate to wear in the company of other people.
+The first is that Qatar is an Islamic country, so rules apply to the dress code.

 Summer colds are definitely something worth avoiding.